eidra-umain/work-test-qa/README.md

 ### Create test plan

 As we are close to a big release, we will cover only critical paths.
-Please write some test cases to cover the most critical functionality
+Write some test cases to cover the most critical functionality.
+We have 3 different projects: Android, iOS and web.
+- Choose 2 of the 3 projects and write the test cases for them

 ### Automation
+To save us time in the future, it would be really helpful to automate the tests.

-- Build an automation test framework which runs cases you just created
+- Automate the test cases you have written for the projects

-- Integrate reporting.
-We need to show test results to the stakeholders
+### Test Reporting (Optional)
+If time allows it, we would like to see a Test Report of 1 of the Test Runs.
+You're free to choose which tools you'd like to use for this.

 ## Umain's Tech Stack and YOU!